 Distinguishing Between Non-nano Zinc Oxide and Zinc Oxide

 Non-nano zinc oxide is zinc oxide that hasn't been reduced to nanoparticle size.
-It offers better sun protection as its nano counterpart and is less likely to penetrate the skin.
+It offers better sun protection than its nano counterpart and is less likely to penetrate the skin.
 This makes non-nano zinc oxide sunscreens a better option for people with sensitive skin and a safer environmental choice, as nanoparticles can harm aquatic life.

 The Mineral Advantage: Why Choose Mineral Sunscreens?